Back-to-School Guide

 • Lunch

-The Schools use EZ School Apps to manage ordering for lunch time meals for Preschool through Grade 2.
+The Schools use EZ School Apps (which is accessed through the myAW Lunch Information Resource Board) to manage ordering for lunch time meals for Preschool through Grade 2.
 Families do not need to pre-load money into their student's account.
 Each month, families’ school accounts will be charged for any meals purchased throughout that month.

 Preschool - Grade 2